silverswords/pulse/README.md

 # whisper
 send and receive messages with any protocol like nats etc.

+could define the handler to process messages simply.

+Could be eventbus with more decorating.

 ## Concepts
 ### Driver
 Driver is the realization of various protocol like Nats, http etc.